DanielBrosch/TreeSOS/README.md

 The code will generate multiple folders with output files:

 - `Bounds` contains `JLD2` files with all computed inducibility bounds.
 - `Certificates` will contain the SOS certificates for the bounds on the inducibility graphs, and the corner of the caterpillar profiles.
-Only the corner certificates are given in a human-readable form, the others are given as compressed [JLD2](https://github.com/JuliaIO/JLD2.jl) files.
+Only the corner certificates and the exact certificates are given in a human-readable form, the others are given as compressed [JLD2](https://github.com/JuliaIO/JLD2.jl) files.
 - `GeneratedLatex` contains tables and lists for the paper, which we can generate automatically.
 - `Models` contains computed flag SOS models (including the SDP coefficients), which speeds up further computations and can be used to verify the results.
 - `Pictures` will contain the generated plots in `svg` and `pdf` formats.